-Convenience stores are the pinnacle of Japan’s approach to simplifying life through services and technology, as they aspire to make things as ‘convenient’ and simple as possible.
-Open 24/7, they are the backbone of Japanese infrastructure, always open for a quick snack, coffee, ATM visit and more.
+The Japanese convenience store is the pinnacle of Japan’s approach to simplifying life through services and technology.
+They aspire to make things as ‘convenient’ and simple as possible through these outlets.
+Open 24/7, they are the backbone of Japanese infrastructure, always open for a quick snack, coffee, ATM visit and much more.
+In Japan, the word ‘コンビニ’ (Konbini) is a Japanese-English abbreviation from the Convenience.
+The full word ‘コンビニエンスストア’ (Konbiniensu Sutoa) is quite long, and so the abbreviation is a lot more practical and easier to say.

-Typical features of a Convenience store, commonly referred to as コンビニ (Konbini – which is obviously short for Convenience), include the following:
+Typical features of a Convenience store include the following:

 - Food – and this includes a range of おにぎり (Onigiri – rice balls), Sandwiches, お弁当 (Obento – small set meals), Salads, Sweets, grocery items and more.